GaloisInc/mctrace/docs/README-release.md

 The MCTrace Docker Image
 ------------------------

-The current version of MCTrace is capable of instrumenting PowerPC binaries.
+The current version of MCTrace is capable of instrumenting PowerPC and `x86_64` binaries.

-The docker image provided with this README contains PowerPC test programs and example probes that can be used to exercise MCTrace.
+The docker image provided with this README contains PowerPC and `x86_64` test programs and example probes that can be used to exercise MCTrace.
 Important folders are as follows:

  * `/mctrace-test/examples/eval` contains a collection of probes